Vision to Action: Community-Led Reuse in Plummer, Idaho

 The Mayor of Plummer joins the Coeur d’Alene Tribe’s environmental programs team at a booth where community members can weigh in on reuse options for the Pole Yard, a large former brownfield in the center of town.
 Residents apply sticky dots to a large poster with different reuse options such as housing or recreation, and a scale from 1-4 regarding how much the person wants, or doesn’t want, a particular end use.
 As the bouncy houses deflate and Smokey the Bear leaves, the poster is covered with dots that clearly visualize what people want to see at the Pole Yard.

 Plummer Days is the type of small town celebration you see all across the country, but it is also a time to remember, and grieve, the city’s colonial history.
-The City was established on land the federal government originally gave to the Coeur d’Alene Tribe for its reservation.
-The government then took land back – selling it to white settlers and establishing Plummer.
+The City was established on land the federal government took from the Coeur d’Alene Tribe.
 Today, Plummer is home to about 1,100 people, making it the largest city within the Coeur d’Alene reservation.
-While the City is not on reservation land, it is home to tribal government and much of tribal housing.

 Tribe and City are moving forward together to realize a future for the Pole Yard that benefits all residents.
 Earlier in 2024, the entities were interested in applying for EPA Revitalization Funding and a Community Change Grant for the site.
 They needed to conduct community engagement and end use planning to be eligible for funding.
 CCLR provided Vision to Action services to meet these grant requirements and develop a plan the City and Tribe could follow to ensure the future envisioned for the site becomes a reality.